Rasyid Bakri

-Rasyid Assyahid Bakri (born in Gowa, Indonesia, 17 January 1991) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club PSM Makassar.
+Rasyid Assyahid Bakri (born in Gowa, Indonesia, 17 January 1991) is an Indonesian professional footballer who plays as a midfielder for Super League club PSM Makassar.
 In 2005, he played in Danone Nations Cup with Makassar Football School.

 International career

 Bakri made his first international caps for Indonesia in a match against Singapore in the 2012 AFF Championship as substitute.